Whirlwind (comics): Powers and abilities

 David Cannon is a mutant with the ability to rapidly spin his body.
 This enables him to fly and generate powerful gusts of wind, and gives him superhuman speed and agility.
+He can create powerful air blasts which enable him to punch through brick walls, or aerial force screens capable of stopping firearm slugs.
+His physiology is adapted to resist the rotatory inertia created by his powers, which incidentally also bestows him with heightened resistance to physical damage.

+Whirlwind habitually wears an aerodynamic costume of his own design to improve his spinning abilities.
+He was later outfitted by the Tinkerer with a chainmail suit for additional protection, a pair of wrist-mounted steel buzzsaw blades which, combined with his power, enable him to cut cleanly through steel plating with one swipe, and saw-like throwing blades.

 Reception

 Adam Holmes of CinemaBlend included David Cannon in their "5 Marvel Villains We'd Love To See In Ant-Man And The Wasp" list.

 Other versions

 Heroes Reborn

-An alternate universe variant of Whirlwind appears in Heroes Reborn.
+An alternate universe version of Whirlwind appears in Heroes Reborn.

 JLA/Avengers

 Whirlwind appears in JLA/Avengers #4 as a brainwashed minion of Krona.

 Old Man Logan

-An alternate universe variant of Whirlwind appears in Old Man Logan.
+An alternate universe version of Whirlwind appears in Old Man Logan.